 It is written in 68000 assembly language and is open source under The MIT License.
 Some third-party code is under different licenses.
 For the latest source code pay a visit to the GitHub project page.
 For the latest release hop on over to the releases page.
 In the extremely unlikely event you tried this demo, got stuck, and actually want to finish it - here's a spoiler-free walkthrough.

 This idea dates back to 1995.
 For a long time I've wanted to write an adventure game and have a pile of unfinished projects going as far back as the Apple ][ to prove it.
-This one though I plan to finish because it also addresses another longtime goal - learning how to program an old console game.
+This one though I finished because it also addressed another longtime goal - learning how to program an old console game.
 The 16-bit era is my favorite and 68000 assembly looked pretty straightforward so I went with the Genesis.

 The play style of Retail Clerk '89 is inspired by 16-bit RPGs like Phantasy Star II-IV, Final Fantasy IV-VI, Chrono Trigger, and Shadowrun.
 There are no character statistics or leveling so it's not an RPG.
+In terms of genre, it's whatever genre To the Moon is in.
+While developing this I played through most of Falcom's Kiseki series and there are some obvious story influences from it.
 Being a solo project by someone who's never written a 16-bit game it's not nearly as polished as the aforementioned games.
-If it had a box the tagline would be "It's like if Chrono Trigger was set in an 80s shopping mall and poorly executed!"

 To see how this idea evolved over time please see these Sega Genesis programming articles I wrote along the way.